boltops-tools/terraspace-docs/_docs/tfvars/full-layering.md

 ## Cloud Provider Differences

 Each Cloud provider is a little different.
-For example, AWS is more region-centric, and Google Cloud is more global-centric.
+For example, AWS and Azure are more region-centric, and Google Cloud is more global-centric.
 It's up to you how to leverage Terraspace.
 It can handle both region-centric and global-central cases just fine.